 Open Bill of Lading

-Openbill of lading is also known as a negotiable bill of lading indicates that you can transfer cargo from one consignee to another as long as the consignee’s signature is there.
+Openbill, a Kind of a bill of lading is defined as a negotiable bill of lading that indicates you can transfer cargo from one consignee to another as long as the consignee’s signature is there.
 The consignee is a pre-determined party by the carrier, a bank, or the importer of the goods.

 Order Bill of Lading